 The ability to phenotype patients is often limited by space, clinician time, support personnel, clinic demands, phenotyping infrastructure, database availability, bioinformatics support, etc., that are difficult to put into place, but would be important to obtain external funding.
 The Taubman Institute hopes to help fill these gaps.

-Current Taubman Institute Innovation Projects
+Current and closed Taubman Institute Innovation Projects

 Personalized Medicine through Integration of Immune Phenotypes in Autoimmune Skin Disease (PerMIPA)